 Maria Chatzichristodoulou (London South Bank University)

-There are seven workshops at ICLI this year.
+There are seven amazing workshops at ICLI this year.
 We have two workshops on resonating instruments where we invited the instrument makers Halldor Ulfarsson and Andrew McPherson to lead workshops on their new instruments.
-These workshops are also open to people not registered for the conference.
-Both workshops will finish with a performance of the pieces made in this limited period of two days.
+These workshops are open to people not registered for the conference.
+Both workshops will finish with a performance of the pieces made over the period of these two days.

-There are also five exciting half- and one-day workshops which are organised by conference attendees and require conference registration to participate.
+There are also five exciting half- and one-day workshops which are organised by conference attendees and require conference registration or a day-pass to participate.

 We invite composers, performers and improvisers to come and explore and create new works for novel electro-acoustic resonating instruments.
 The workshops are collaborative, focussing on knowledge exchange between instrument builders, composers and performers.
 The workshops will involve group work, composition and performance.
 The pieces written in will be performed at ACCA at the end of the second day, after the opening keynote.